apache/arrow/docs/source/cpp/flight.rst

 glibc malloc clears some per thread state and the default tuning never clears caches in some workloads.

-gRPC's default behavior allows one server to accept many connections from many different clients, but if requests do a lot of work (as they may under Flight), the server may not be able to keep up.
-Configuring the server to limit the number of clients and reject requests more proactively, and configuring clients to retry with backoff (and potentially connect to a different node), would give more consistent quality of service.
+gRPC's default behaviour allows one server to accept many connections from many different clients, but if requests do a lot of work (as they may under Flight), the server may not be able to keep up.
+Configuring clients to retry with backoff (and potentially connect to a different node), would give more consistent quality of service.